Purpose

 Latency

-Purchased Traffic
+Purchased traffic

-If an ad is auto-refreshed it will re-initialize the Ad Request, fire the standard Impression Rendered event again, reinitialize ad visibility, and begin recording again for a new Viewability determination.
-Removal of suspicious auto page refresh events is handled in the same way as standard impressions by activity-based filtration at processing time.
-Flashtalking is unable to determine directly if an ad has been auto-refreshed.
-Flashtalking implemented a tag that enables the identification of auto-refresh scenarios when supported by the publisher.
-Our UI allows for reporting segregation based on the "refreshedAd" metric.
-We recommend that publishers adopt this parameter to enhance reporting accuracy moving forward.
+If an ad is auto-refreshed, it will re-initialize the Ad Request, fire the standard Impression Rendered event again, re-initialize ad visibility, and resume recording for a new Viewability determination.
+Removal of suspicious auto-page-refresh events is handled the same way as standard impressions: via activity-based filtering during processing.
+We cannot directly determine whether an ad has been auto-refreshed.

 CTV/OTT TV Off

-Safari Pre-Loading
+Safari pre-loading

-Data Accumulation and Editing
+Data accumulation and editing

-Note regarding the Protected integration
+Protected integration

-“Protected” metrics in the Flashtalking reporting suite reflect Protected's assessment of Flashtalking-served ad impressions, rather than a duplication of Protected’s reported metrics available through its own UI.
+“Protected” metrics in the Flashtalking reporting suite reflect Protected's assessment of Flashtalking-served ad impressions, rather than duplicating Protected’s reported metrics available through its own UI.
 Therefore, when Protected's tag is fired along with the ad serve tag, small differences in Gross Impression volumes between the two parties may occur if Protected tracks additional calls to its platform beyond those specifically associated with Flashtalking-served ads.
-Examples of such cases could include multiple post-ad fires of the same Protected tag which will be matched to a single Impression within the Flashtalking ad server, or tags potentially being cached and re-fired by certain Video players depending on their setups.
-Flashtalking and Protected employ a number of processing monitors to ensure that data collected is reporting accurately through both platforms and such discrepancies are typically immaterial anomalies within 0.1% of total impressions.
-That said, while they are expected, Flashtalking and Protected will investigate and attempt to explain material differences in reported impressions should any be noted.
+Examples of such cases include multiple post-ad fires of the same Protected tag being matched to a single Impression within the Flashtalking ad server, or tags being cached and re-fired by certain Video players depending on their configurations.

 Log file retrievals and processing